mbhall88/Longitude_pipeline/README.rst

 * **multiplexed** - Default is ``false``.
 Change to ``true`` if sample is multiplexed.
 If set to ``true`` then you **MUST** enter information for ``barcodes`` as well (see below).
 * **sample_name** - If ``multiplexed`` is set to ``false`` then this is the name of your sample. **Note: this MUST be the value of** ``experiment`` **we defined at the start of the installation instructions**.
 If ``multiplexed`` is set to ``true`` then ignore this field.
 * **barcodes** - If ``multiplexed`` is set to ``true`` then this needs to be a **space-separated** string of the expected barcodes (the ones you used in the experiment).
 An example of barcodes 01-05 is provided.
 These **MUST** follow the same format of ``BC`` followed by 2 digits.
 If ``multiplexed`` is set to ``false`` then ignore this field.
+* **basecall** - If you have not previously basecalled your data and want to do so as part of the pipeline then set the value to ``true`` and basecalling will be done with albacore.
+Default is ``false``.
 * **threads** - Maximum number of threads to use for each process.
 Default is 1.
 * **tb_reference** - You shouldn't need to change this as the latest reference comes with the repository.
 * **flowcell** - You should only need to fill this in if you are also using this pipeline to basecall.
 The flowcell used (if known).
 Default is "FLO-MIN106"
 * **kit** - You should only need to fill this in if you are also using this pipeline to basecall.
 The sequencing kit used (if known).
 Default is "SQK-LSK108"
+* **containers** - If you have downloaded/built the Singularity containers elsewhere as you will be using them for multiple samples then change the paths for each container to the location you have them stored at.
+If you want to avoid changing this you could symlink the containers into the pipeline ``containers/`` directory.

 Run
 ======